-What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
+What sustainability indicators are used to measure the attainment of the sustainable investment objective of this financial product?

-This fund uses sustainability indicators to measure the attainment of each of the environmental or social characteristics it promotes:
+This fund uses the following sustainability indicators to measure the attainment of its sustainable investment objective:

-1) Coverage rate of ESG analysis: ESG integration, through ESG rating via Carmignac's proprietary "START" (System for Tracking and Analysis of a Responsible Trajectory) platform, which includes in-house and external ESG scores, is applied to at least 90% of securities (excluding cash and derivatives).

-2) Reduction of the investment universe:
+- 1) Coverage rate of ESG analysis: ESG integration, through ESG rating via Carmignac's proprietary "START" (System for Tracking and Analysis of a Responsible Trajectory) platform, which includes in-house and external ESG scores, is applied to at least 90% of securities (excluding cash and derivatives). - 2) Reduction of the investment universe (at least 20% of the portfolio's equity component, and of the corporate bond component where applicable):